 Materials: Informational posters, Metronome

-Visual Resources: Poster with review of basic music note values, Poster of various syncopated rhythms.
+Visual Resources: Poster with a review of basic music note values, Poster of various syncopated rhythms.

-- Teacher will review basic music note values with the class.
+- The teacher will review basic music note values with the class.

-- Teacher will assign the students to one of three groups.
+- The teacher will assign the students to one of three groups.